-CP 6680 Seminar: Counseling Approaches to Working with Hearing Impairment (3)

-This course is taken in conjunction with the practicum/internship in rehabilitation counseling, offers students an opportunity to apply medical, psychological and sociological research/techniques to counseling with individuals who are hearing impaired.
+6680 Counseling Approaches to Working with Individuals who are Deaf/Hard-of-Hearing (3) This course offers students an opportunity to learn the principles of deaf culture and apply medical, psychological, and sociological research/techniques to counseling with individuals who are deaf or hardof-hearing.
 Prerequisite: Permission of instructor.

-CP 6681 Seminar: Counseling Approaches to Working with Visual Impairment (3)

-This course is taken in conjunction with the practicum/internship in rehabilitation counseling, offers students an opportunity to apply medical, psychological and sociological research/techniques to counseling with individuals who are visually impaired.
+6681 Seminar: Counseling Approaches to Working with Visual Impairment (3) This course is taken in conjunction with the practicum/internship in rehabilitation counseling, offers students an opportunity to apply medical, psychological and sociological research/techniques to counseling with individuals who are visually impaired.
 Prerequisite: Permission of instructor.

-CP 6682 Leadership and Advocacy: Hearing Impairment (3)

-The purpose of this course is to develop an appreciation for the organization, administration, and coordination of services for the hearing impaired.
-Strategies for consulting with various agencies, educating the general public, counseling with hearing impaired and their families as well as approaches for advocating for these populations will be explored.
-Prerequisites: CP 6650, CP 6652, PSY 6653.
-Taken in conjunction with internship.
+6682 Leadership and Advocacy: Deaf and Hard-of-Hearing Services (3) The purpose of this course is to develop an appreciation for the organization, administration, and coordination of services for individuals who are deaf or hard-of-hearing.
+Strategies for consulting with various agencies, educating the general public, counseling with individuals who are deaf or hard-ofhearing. and their families as well as approaches for advocating for these populations will be explored.
+Prerequisites: CP 6652 or permission of instructor.